zinh/zinh.github.io/_posts/2020-03-25-build-a-react-part-01-dom-creation.markdown

 # Implement render

-The element created by `createElement` will be passed to render function in order to actually create a DOM and add it to DOM tree.
+The element created by `createElement` will be passed to `render` function in order to actually create a DOM node and add it to DOM tree.

 ```js
 let render = (element, parentNode) => {